Why was George Washington dismayed by the outcome of the American Revolution?

 Would slavery still exist if the South had not seceded from the Union in 1861?

-Might socialists govern America today if Teddy Roosevelt had not run for President in 1912?
+Might socialists govern America today if Teddy Roosevelt had not run for President and lost in 1912?

 Why did Melville include all those boring chapters about whales in Moby Dick?

 In everyday life, we confront problems and debate options for solving them.
 Then we make choices and face the consequences of our choices.
 Often we wonder if different choices might have been better.
 And we consider additional choices that might make things better.

 History is the same.
 It is full of contingencies.
 Understanding history requires us to examine the plausible options that people had, the circumstances in which they made their choices, the arguments that they made about their choices, and the consequences of those choices.
 Most important if we are to use history to help us understand our present circumstances and the choices we face, we must explore whether a different choice might have been better.
 Was the American Revolution a mistake?
 Was racial segregation inevitable?
 Was the Cold War necessary?
 Americans have repeatedly asked these sorts of questions as they examined the consequences of their choices and considered new options.